 Meditation techniques encourage concentration, clarity and positivity and can reduce anxiety, depression, and pain.

 As well as relieving the build-up of workplace-related stress and tension, meditation can also boost attention, awareness and decision-making skills, making it a great method to encourage in the workplace.

 Many workplaces have a focus on getting more tasks finished, faster.
 However, the emphasis placed on high productivity can have negative impacts if employees cannot work to their full creative potential, for fear of being less productive.

 LinkedIn reported that the number one soft skill that companies look for in 2019 is creativity.
 Giving employees permission to be creative is extremely important and can have a transformative impact on your business.

 One way to do this is to encourage mind mapping using Mind Doodle, which combines creativity, collaborative working and project management.

 The importance of a good night’s sleep is well known.
 There’s nothing new here.
 Lack of sleep can have adverse effects on a person’s physical health and can impact mental clarity and focus.

 However, what is new is the reason that many employees need more sleep.
 In a world of digital distraction, interacting with computers and devices like smartphones at night and working from home can impact and interrupt our sleeping patterns.

-It’s important that employers encourage their staff to get enough rest and to implement good habits, such as by discouraging emailing out of working hours, to make sure they have time to recharge, recover and re-energise.
+It’s important that employers encourage their staff to get enough rest and to implement good habits.
+Specifically, this can be done by discouraging emailing out of working hours to make sure they have time to recharge, recover and re-energise.